UofSC-Fall-2021-Math-738-001/jekyll/about.md

 ## COVID Policies

+As of 8/17/2021, UofSC requires face covering, including in the class.
+For more information on this semester's COVID policies see the [guidance](https://sc.edu/about/offices_and_divisions/provost/academicpriorities/keepteaching/guidance/index.php) from the Provost.

-**I strongly encourage the use of face-coverings and getting vaccinated**.
+**I strongly encourage getting vaccinated**.

 **I encourage physical distancing**.
 While not always possible, I will strive to keep everyone at least three feet apart, even when working in groups, which we will do regularly.
 If you feel uncomfortable with group work in my class, please come talk with me and I don’t mind letting you work independently at all.